ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

    ![Figure 2: Revisions, Modified](images\revisions2.png "Figure 2: Revisions, Modified")
    {NOTE: }
    As you see, we have a full audit trail of all the changes that were made in the document.
-   You can get its revisions data and metadata using the [GetRevisionsOperation](../../document-extensions/revisions/client-api/operations/get-revisions)
-   Store operation or a number of available [Session methods](../../document-extensions/revisions/client-api/session/loading):
-   {CODE get_revisions@DocumentExtensions\Revisions\Revisions.cs /}
    {NOTE/}

 5. Delete the document.